 The landlord gives the tenant the appropriate eviction notice related to the reason for eviction.
 For instance, a 7-day notice to quit is required for non-payment of rent and lease violations.

-Step 2: File a Summon and Complaint
+Step 2: File a Summons and Complaint

 If the tenant fixes the problem (when given the option) or moves out within the required timeframe, the landlord can’t take further action.
-However, if the tenant fails to cure the breach or move out, the landlord then files a Summon (DC 104) and Complaint (DC 102c) with the District Court, pays the court fee, and provides a copy of the notice to quit to the District Court.
+However, if the tenant fails to cure the breach or move out, the landlord then files a Summons (DC 104) and Complaint (DC 102c) with the District Court, pays the court fee, and provides a copy of the notice to quit to the District Court.

-Step 3: Go to court
+Step 3: Go to Court

-Step 4: Wait on the ttenant’saction
+Step 4: Wait on the Tenant’s Action

 If the tenant doesn’t show up or the court favors the landlord, the tenant has 10 days to move out of the property.